-This article aims to help you understand the value of taxonomies by applying it to an archive that contains a collection of cars.
+This article aims to help you understand the value of taxonomies by applying it to an archive containing a car collection.

 At the outset, we have a FotoWeb archive that contains a collection of pictures of cars from different manufacturers.
 We will be using custom-made fields for tagging these pictures using labels that we define in the associated taxonomies.

 Before you begin, these fields must be renamed in Site Configuration > Metadata > Metadata Setup.

 |Field number (may not be the same in your configuration)

 |2010, 2011, 2012, 2013, 2014, 2015, and so on